 #7 Local Government Management

-The Local Government concentration teaches students the various methods for building local communities that are strong, supportive, and sustainable.
-They learn to understand the unique challenges facing cities and population centers today.
-The courses they take train them to address these issues with creativity, integrity, and professionalism.
+The Local Government concentration teaches students to build local communities that are strong, supportive, and sustainable.
+Once enrolled, graduate students learn to understand the unique challenges facing cities and population centers today.
+The public administration courses they take train them to address these issues with creativity, integrity, and professionalism.
 They are prepared to make meaningful change by driving leadership at the local level.
-Students go on to make substantive improvements at the local level as graduates in the workforce, bringing solutions to where people live.
-They build a broad set of skills, including policy issues and analysis, delivery of urban services, management skills, values and ethics, and effective communication.
-Specific topics include human resources management, labor relations, government finance, planning, and operations management.
+Students go on to make significant improvements at the local level as graduates in the workforce, bringing solutions to where people live.
+They build a broad set of skills, including:

 #8 Nonprofit Management

 The Nonprofit Management concentration helps students in the nonprofit sector gain deeper insight into the various challenges, characteristics, and skills that define nonprofit agencies and organizations.
 It offers students vital knowledge in Nonprofit Management to serve the public well.
 The curriculum covers:

 - Some of the topics they cover include:

 - the history of public policy and management in the nonprofit sector

 - practical fundraising and grant application development strategies,